190ibrahim/stereo-visual-odometry-kitti/README.md

 **what this tells us:**

-the algorithm doesn't know when it's wrong. errors just pile up silently. no way to self-correct. turns are the killer - every direction change adds error. over 4500 frames with lots of turns, these compound to 90m total drift.
+The algorithm doesn't know when it's wrong.
+Errors just pile up silently.
+No way to self-correct.
+Turns are the killer - every direction change adds error.
+Over 4500 frames with lots of turns, these compound to 90m total drift.

 why it happens:
 - RANSAC can't help if most feature matches are already bad